emahuni/strapi-plugin-vitest/README.md

 }
 ```

-#### `plugins.js|ts` Modifications
+#### `plugins.js|ts` Configuration

 Don't forget to enable the plugin in your test plugins' configuration.

-This plugin also cleans the DB based on configuration during tests startup.
-This is done to allow you to review your tests data before/after each run, since you can run a single test.
+This plugin also cleans the DB based on configuration during tests startup/destroy.
+  - At Startup is meant to allow you to review your tests data after each run.
+  - At Destroy is meant to be used to just clean up the database after each run.

 ```js
 module.exports = {
   vitest: {